-Susan Davis is a native Texas gone rogue.
+Susan Davis is a native Texan or as we prefer, Texian, gone rogue.
 I don’t like boxes.
 That is what I think every time there is some box I’m supposed to use to describe myself.
 I just don’t fit into people’s boxes.
 You want the nice little about the blogger she lives in state with her adorable children and 2 wonderful dogs and loving husband, she enjoys pottery and long walks.
 Yeah.
 Not gonna happen here.
 I’m sorry.
 Life’s rough.
-Sometimes it picks you up, kicks you around a bit and spits you out you either learn to play the hand you’re dealt as I often tell my children or you give up.
+Sometimes it picks you up, kicks you around a bit and spits you out.
+You either learn to play the hand you’re dealt, as I often tell my children, or you give up.
 But…since that’s what you’re expecting we’ll give it a try.

 Susan was born and raised in Texas.
-Born and bred I used to say but now I’m trying to be more “refined”.
+Born and bred I used to say, but now I’m trying to be more “refined”.
 Went to public school which is why I homeschool.
-Had one brother who disowned our family and changed his name he goes around wearing a kilt and a cat-n-the-hat hat dyes his beard red and plays Rock Band calling himself the Red Rocker.
-Me on the other hand I always believed you could be pretty or smart and since pretty fades I think I’ll choose smart.
+Had one brother who disowned our family and changed his name he goes around wearing a kilt and a cat-n-the-hat hat, dyes his beard red and plays Rock Band calling himself the Red Rocker.
+Me, on the other hand, I always believed you could be pretty or smart and since pretty fades, I think I’ll choose smart.
 Love Star Trek.
 Everything Star Trek.
-Yep…that’s me with the Star Trek ring tones and the Samsung Gear watch wit a Starfleet Emblem on it.
+Yep…that’s me with the Star Trek ring tones and the Samsung Gear watch with a Starfleet Emblem on it.

-Decided to get married when my pen pal that I met on line before there was an online thought I was the girl for him.
+Decided to get married when my pen pal that I met on line, before there was an online, thought I was the girl for him.
 Tried hard to be the good wife but never fit that role the way thought I should.
 Tried to be the mom when he wanted children.
 Always thought I shouldn’t be a mom.
 So we had one child, then two then the third and he was done.
-But a girl should have a sister or so I thought so I wanted one more to even things out he didn’t.
+But a girl should have a sister or so I thought so I wanted one more to even things out.
+He didn’t.
 But God decided to give us one more that pushed him over the edge and beyond.
 But this isn’t about him.
-We survived that tumultuous time in life he rediscovered God or rather God knocked him upside the head really hard and he decided we were going to be the homeschool family, the church family, the ones who help others.
+We survived that tumultuous time in life.
+He rediscovered God or rather God knocked him upside the head really hard and he decided we were going to be the homeschool family, the church family, the ones who help others.
 That lasted about 5 years and then he killed himself on Valentine’s Day leaving me alone to raise our six kids then 14 months to 14 years!
-That was eight long years ago and a book happened in there from all the fiascos that came from it.
+That was nine long years ago and a book happened in there from all the fiascos that came from it.
 Should be published this year if I ever do my approval of the final edits.

 One thing about me is I’m R E A L. I don’t do fake.
 Ok…I can do fake.
 I was raised in the Southern Baptist Church so I know how to do fake and hypocritical.
 But I prefer not to.
 So my posts are going to sometimes be blunt.
 They might sting a little at times.
 They might make you laugh, might even make you cry.
 Probably not so much on the crying cause honestly this world has enough crap (that’s one of those words my homeschool friends would be saying “bless her heart” about because what else can you call it.
 Sometimes it’s just a big old pile of CRAP!) and enough sadness and we all need a little more love, encouragement, help, support, and humor.